aiven/devportal/docs/tools/cli/service/connector.rst

 ``avn service connector create``
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Creates a new Kafka® Connect connector in a given Aiven for Apache Kafka® service.
+Creates a new Apache Kafka® Connect connector in a given Aiven for Apache Kafka® service.

 .. list-table::
   :header-rows: 1